practicalli/spacemacs/snippets/add-your-own-snippets.md

 # --
 Add the content you want to replace the snippet name with when it expands
 ```
-The content can be anything, simple text or more usefully a code strucuture with placeholders
+The content can be anything, simple text or more usefully a code structure with placeholders

 ## Example: Simple text replacement